kornelillyes/EDM/README.md

 **EDM Feedrate**

 EDM feed rate would have to be controlled dynamically by measuring each pulse's voltage levels and classifying it accordingly.
-A fuzzy or similar controller could then set the feed rate based on the frequency of a given pulse type.
+A fuzzy or similar controller could then set the feed rate based on the relative frequency of a given pulse type.

 **Safety Isolation**